 - Water retention and swelling in the face, ankles, or feet

 Gonadotropin releasing hormone (GnRH) agonists are effective hormone treatments for endometriosis.
 They block the release of the reproductive hormones LH (luteinizing hormone) and FSH (follicular-stimulating hormone).
 As a result, the ovaries stop ovulating and no longer produce estrogen.
 Ovulation and menstruation resume around 4 to 10 weeks after stopping the drug.
 The specific length of time depends on the type of GnRH agonist used.

-Specific GnRH Agonists: GnRH agonists include the implant goserelin (Zoladex), a monthly injection of leuprolide (Lupron, Depot, generic), and the nasal spray nafarelin (Synarel).
+GnRH agonists include the implant goserelin (Zoladex), a monthly injection of leuprolide (Lupron, Depot, generic), and the nasal spray nafarelin (Synarel).

-Side Effects and Complications: Common side effects (which can be severe in some women) include menopause-like symptoms, including hot flashes, night sweats, vaginal dryness, weight change, and depression.
+Common side effects (which can be severe in some women) include menopause-like symptoms, including hot flashes, night sweats, vaginal dryness, weight change, and depression.
 The side effects vary in intensity depending on the GnRH agonist.
 They may be more intense with leuprolide and persist after the drug has been stopped.

 The most important concern is possible osteoporosis from estrogen loss.
 To help protect the bones, doctors prescribe "add-back therapy," with a supplement of combination estrogen-progestin.
 Because of estrogen loss side effects, doctors generally recommend that women not take GnRH agonists for more than 6 months.

 GnRH treatments can increase the risk for birth defects.
 Women who are taking GnRH agonists should use non-hormonal birth control methods, such as the diaphragm, cervical cap, or condoms while on the treatments.